panel-attack/panel-attack/readme_characters.md

 #### chain

 Played on performing chains, depending on the chain_style set in the config.json.
-See the explanation of combo_style for details.
+See the explanation of chain_style for details.
 All other attack SFX fall back to this if not present.